 Unfortunately, there isn’t yet a known cure or treatment for choroideremia.
 However, researchers are trying to develop sustainable gene therapies to stop the disease’s progression and possibly reverse it.

 How We Help Patients With Choroideremia

-At Low Vision Of Colorado, we help patients with all types of vision loss to carry out their daily tasks in an independent, fulfilling way.
+At Low Vision Of Nebraska, we help patients with all types of vision loss to carry out their daily tasks in an independent, fulfilling way.
 We offer numerous low vision aids and devices that can help with reading, using a computer, driving, watching TV, cooking and other day-to-day activities.